 Military tenor drum

-This drum is associated with the Royal Marines in Portsmouth.
-It is a military tenor drum with emblazoned wooden shell and counterhoops, 18-1/2-inch skin heads, and rope-tensioned with British style white leather braces (round edge, white, with vellum lace).
-The counterhoops have ten drilled holes and brass saddles through which the tensioning rope passes.
-The batter head has three feet painted in red.
+Military tenor drum with emblazoned wooden shell and wooden counterhoops, 18-inch skin heads, rope-tensioned with British style white leather braces (round edge, white, with vellum lace), and drag rope.
+The counterhoops have 8 drilled holes through which the tensioning rope passes.
+The batter head has 3 steel feet painted in red.
+Associated with the Auxiliary Territorial Service, the women's branch of the British Army during the Second World War.

 - Inventory number: